ollej/rusty-aquarium/blog-post.md

 There has been multiple false starts trying to implement this.
 Once I downloaded the source code for a fish tank screensaver in C to modify it.
-But it didn't even compile.
+But I couldn't even get it to compile.
 Another time I tried doing it with Unity, but the click heavy interface and video based tutorials weren't my thing.

 When we received screens for showing analytics data at work, I decided it was